cobwebch/external_import/Documentation/Installation/Index.rst

 syntax and create specific connectors for the application you want to connect to.

-Automating the imports requires system extension "scheduler" or setting up cron jobs calling the command-line controller.

-TYPO3 CMS 9 or 10 is required.
+TYPO3 CMS 9 or 10 is required, as well as the "scheduler" system extension.

 .. _installation-compatibility: